kiraio-moe/Skel2Json/README.md

 # Skel2Json

+> [!IMPORTANT]
+> This project will be discontinued.
+A better and feature complete alternative is available at [wang606/SpineSkeletonDataConverter](https://github.com/wang606/SpineSkeletonDataConverter).

 Skel2Json is a tool to convert Spine 2D `.skel` binary file to the readable `.json` file (and vice versa) that can be use on some 3rd party Skeletal Animation programs out there.

 ## Supported Version